 On our way to Levitha Thetis was followed a few miles behind by an anonymous, on the AIS, catamaran.

-Shortly after the catamaran arrived.
+Shortly after, a catamaran arrived.
 She was flying a German flag and in her was a young couple with a very active one year old girl.

 I had a nap and then my coffee.
 It was very calm and quiet here.
 Another S/Y, flying a Swiss flag, arrived.
 I had a hot shower and then an ouzo.
 While sipping it the people from the 2 other S/Ys went ashore.
 I was the last one to do so around 7:15.
 At the hamlet kyria Irene and her son Tasos greeted me like and old friend.
 The German couple from the catamaran asked me if wanted to join them.
 Their little girl was a delight.
 I had a salad and fried liver with potatoes.
 The last time I had liver was many years ago in France.